Fincode and DevOps Summit

 - New ways of engaging the business are emerging.
 For example feature flag releases mean the business doesn’t have to wait for up to 6 months for what it requires.
-If there is poor implementation of a feature, that feature can be withdrawn not the entire release.And if the business knows it can have lots of releases .. then it wont get tetchy about what is and is not included or indeed what it can remove if not working.
+If there is poor implementation of a feature, that feature can be withdrawn not the entire release.And if the business knows it can have lots of releases .. then it wont get tetchy about what is and is not included or indeed what it can remove.

 Changing role of Project Management

 - As organisations try to come to terms with DevOps, pre-existing project funding and management models collide with concepts such as MVP.